aprs434/aprs434.github.io/README.md

 Note:
 - The first `n` digit in `n-N` paradigm paths indicates the coverage level of the digipeater, whereby `1` is for domestic fill‑in digipeaters and `2` is for county-level digipeaters.
 - The second `N` digit indicates the number of repeats at the indicated coverage level.

+## ITU Regulation
+From a ITU regulatory point of view, long range communication —which, by definition, includes LoRa— is not allowed on ISM (Industrial, Scientific&nbsp;& Medical) bands.
+ISM&nbsp;bands are intended for local use only.

+The amateur radio service forms a sole exception to this, as its 70&nbsp;cm UHF band happens to [overlap](https://hamwaves.com/lpd433/en/index.html#lpd433-channels) the [ITU&nbsp;Region&nbsp;1](https://en.wikipedia.org/wiki/ITU_Region) 434&nbsp;MHz ISM&nbsp;band as a primary service.
+Moreover, ham radio is not restricted to a 20&nbsp;dBm (=&nbsp;100&nbsp;mW) power level, nor any 1% duty cycle limits on this band.

+As a general rule, secondary users should always check whether a frequency is in use by a primary user before transmitting on air.
+However, LoRa has no carrier sensing capability.
+Therefore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434&nbsp;MHz band as a primary user.

 ## Reducing Power Consumption